Zosi Security Camera Troubleshooting

 Alternatively, you can type the commanding camera IPaddress -t” (without the double quotes) – for example, if your IP camera’s IP address is 192.168.0.999, you should type ”ping 192.168.0.999 –t”.
 If you receive results with “Unreachable” or ”Timed Out”, it means the IP security camera is not connecting to the network.
 Change the camera’s IP address or assign it with another one.

-Most or manufacturers will constantly provide firmware upgrades to correct security camera bugs and glitches, as well as to introduce some new capabilities.
-Check the brand's official website to check whether new firmware for your camera has been available, and then upgrade it to the most recent version.
+Most brands or manufacturers will constantly provide firmware upgrades to correct security camera bugs and glitches, as well as to introduce some new capabilities.
+Check the brand’s official website to check whether new firmware for your camera has been available, and then upgrade it to the most recent version.

 There will be tutorials to help you quickly obtain the updates.
 Check that the firmware you download is the right version for your security camera.
-Don't to the incorrect one.
+Don’t update to the incorrect one.

 7. Upgrade to the Most Recent Client Software